adammiller1/architecture-center/docs/anti-patterns/busy-front-end/index.md

 Performing asynchronous work in a large number of background threads can starve other concurrent foreground tasks of resources, decreasing response times to unacceptable levels.

-## Context
+## Problem description

-Resource-intensive tasks can increase response times for user requests and cause high latency.
+Resource-intensive tasks can increase the response times for user requests and cause high latency.
 One way to improve response times is to offload a resource-intensive task to a separate thread.
-This strategy lets the application stay responsive while processing happens in the background.
+This approach lets the application stay responsive while processing happens in the background.
 However, tasks that run on a background thread still consume resources.
-If there are too many, they can starve the threads that are handling requests.
+If there are too many of them, they can starve the threads that are handling requests.

 > [!NOTE]
 > The term *resource* can encompass many things, such as CPU utilization, memory occupancy, and network or disk I/O.

 This problem typically occurs when an application is developed as single monolithic piece of code, with the entire business processing combined into a single tier shared with the presentation layer.

 Here’s an example using ASP.NET that demonstrates the problem.
-You can find the complete sample [here][code-sample].

 - The `Post` method in the `WorkInFrontEnd` controller implements an HTTP POST operation.
 This operation simulates a long-running, CPU-intensive task.
 The work is performed on a separate thread, in an attempt to enable the POST operation to complete quickly and ensure that the caller remains responsive.

 - The `Get` method in the `UserProfile` controller implements an HTTP GET operation.
 This method is much less CPU intensive.

+You can find the complete sample [here][code-sample].

 ```csharp
 public class WorkInFrontEndController : ApiController